Documentation Index

 Offline Brute-Force Resistance

-If an attacker extracts encrypted data from localStorage:
+If an attacker extracts encrypted data from localStorage:- They still need to brute-force the PIN

 - Each attempt requires 100,000 PBKDF2 iterations